top of page

 Wallet

 Just like today, most men had a wallet and being in the army wasn't too different.
-You still had to keep money and similar items somewhere, some opted for money belts, others kept on using a wallet.
-Modern wallets usually have far too many slots of credit cards.
-Where as period ones would only have between 2-4.
-These being used for calling cards, receipts and tickets.
-Below shows a modern wallet that has had the middle section removed, that section had about 8 credit card sized slots!
-So had to go.
-The paper money is from the books sold on eBay that we make and the coins are all original.
+You still had to keep money and similar items somewhere; some opted for money belts, others kept on using a wallet.
+Modern wallets usually have far too many slots for credit cards, whereas period ones would only have between 2-4, these being used for calling cards, receipts and tickets.
+Below shows a modern wallet that has had the middle section removed - that middle section had about 8 credit card-sized slots, so it had to go!
+The paper money is from the books sold on eBay that we make, and the coins are all period original.

 SAM_6850.JPG